Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Simulation experiments

-Across almost all simulation scenarios, either our proposed design- or model-based estimator has minimum estimator MSE with respect to the ATE compared to minimal weights or either ATO estimator (Figure \ref{fig:mse_sim} and supplementary Figure \ref{fig:mse_sim_supp}).
-Furthermore, the design-based estimator has lower MSE than the IPW ATE estimator across all scenarios, which none of the other estimators achieve.
-The minimal weights estimator tends to have the largest MSE, even larger than ATE and ATO estimators, when there is moderate-high treatment effect heterogeneity and low overlap.
-The model-based estimator tends to perform better than the design-based estimator for $p=20$, in terms of MSE, while the reverse is true when $p=100$.
-We likely see this trend because there may not be sufficient sample size for estimating treatment effect modification and computing the weights with sample splitting.
-Thus, the model-based estimator requires a substantially larger sample size for high dimensional covariates for comparable performance to the design-based estimator.
-We see similar trends in estimator MSE between 20\% treated (Figure \ref{fig:mse_sim}) and 40\% treated scenarios (supplementary Figure \ref{fig:mse_sim_supp}), though for 40\% treated scenarios all estimators substantially outperform the IPW estimator in terms of MSE.
+Across almost all simulation scenarios, either our proposed design- or model-based estimator has minimum estimator MSE with respect to the ATE compared to either the minimal weights or ATO estimators (Figure \ref{fig:mse_sim} and supplementary Figure \ref{fig:mse_sim_supp}).
+Furthermore, the design-based estimator is the only estimator that has 1) a solution to Problem \eqref{eq:our_db}; and 2) lower MSE than the IPW ATE estimator across all scenarios.
+The minimal weights estimator tends to have the largest MSE, even larger than the ATE and ATO estimators, when there is moderate-high treatment effect heterogeneity and low overlap.
+When there is low treatment effect heterogeneity, the minimal weights estimator tends to have the smallest MSE.
+However, this is due to the estimator achieving minimal variance but possessing substantial statistical bias; thus, our proposed estimators may still be preferable in these scenarios (supplementary Figure \ref{fig:p20_sim}).
+Our model-based estimator tends to perform better than the design-based estimator for $p=20$, while the reverse is true when $p=100$.
+We likely see this trend because there may not be sufficient sample size for estimating treatment effect modification and computing the weights with sample splitting for $p=100$.
+We see similar trends in estimator MSE between the 20\% treated (Figure \ref{fig:mse_sim}) and 40\% treated scenarios (supplementary Figure \ref{fig:mse_sim_supp}), though for the 40\% treated scenarios all estimators substantially outperform the IPW estimator.

-The scenarios where the minimal weights estimator tends to have lower MSE than either of our proposed estimators are ones with lower treatment effect heterogeneity (in terms of both the scale of covariate-level treatment effect heterogeneity and the \% of covariates that are effect modifiers).
-In these scenarios, the design- and model-based estimators tend to have larger estimator variance, but smaller statistical bias with respect to the ATE compared to the minimal weights estimator (supplementary Figure \ref{fig:p20_sim}).
-While the small variance of the minimal weights estimator is desirable, the estimator is substantially biased for the ATE such that the corresponding 95\% CI may not include the true ATE.
-Furthermore, there is no clear causal estimand for which the minimal weights estimator is consistent.
-Thus, even in scenarios in which the minimal weights estimator has lower MSE, our proposed estimators may be preferable.